WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 The [`breathe` extension](https://breathe.readthedocs.io/en/latest/) is _the_ best option for any Doxygen-using code.
-It produces the nicest looking output of any of the tools I will describe in this post, rivialing the built-in Python support.
+It produces the nicest looking output of any of the tools I will describe in this post, rivaling the built-in Python support.

 I also showed the majority of the configuration you will need in the tip above.
 Besides checking that the library and `doxygen` executable are available, you